hbc/HBC_master/funders/index.md

 ### Academic Collaborations

-The Core partners with a number of academic institutions and organizations to provide bioinformatics analyses to members of their community:
+The Core partners with a number of academic institutions and organizations to provide bioinformatics analyses and training to members of their community:

 <table>
     <colgroup>